 - On average, boys were consistently provided more teams than girls in every region throughout the decade.
 Southern schools added the most teams for both girls and boys - an average of 3.8 and 3.9, respectively.
 And yet, in the Northeast and South, girls actually lost ground to boys.
 The bottom line conclusion supported by the data is that, despite overall increases in the number of teams across the decade, there was no measurable progress towards gender equity.

-Decline in high school sports programs
+High school sports programs are declining:

 - The percentage of schools offering no sports programs nearly doubled in the 2000s, from 8.2 percent of schools in 2000, to approximately 15 percent in 2010, a figure the report viewed as "sobering."